fastoch/TWN_DevOps_Bootcamp/README.md

 ## Virtualization

 Virtualization removes the need for physical hardware to install and run an OS.
+You can install any OS on top of any other OS thanks to something called a hypervisor.

+A hypervisor is a technology that allows hosting multiple virtual computers on a physical computer.
+It uses physical resources (CPU, RAM, storage, I/O devices) to create virtual machines (VMs).

+VMs, even if running on the same host system, don't see each other, they're completely isolated.

+### Type 2 Hypervisor

+This type of hypervisor is installed on top of an OS already running on a physical machine.
+One of the most popular Type 2 hypervisors is VirtualBox.

+### Type 1 Hypervisor

 ## Linux File System vs Windows'